utkarsh235/utkarsh235/README.md

-### Hi there 👋 This is Utkarsh Gupta, A third year Computer Science Undergrad from Thapar Institute of Engineering and Technology(TIET).
+### Hi there 👋 This is Utkarsh Gupta, A Final year Computer Science Undergrad from Thapar Institute of Engineering and Technology(TIET).
 I am a smart working indivisual always looking for new opportunities in various fields.

 - 🔭 I’m currently working on Machine Learning, Data Science and Data Analysis Projects.
 - 🌱 I’m currently learning Competitive Programming.